Now Reading

 With The Old Oak, Ken Loach proves that we do have the power to do something to change our reality, whether it is through art, protest, or any other form of solidarity.
 As the credits roll, my wish cannot help but be that this movie will ignite change and inspire those who watch it to make the change possible.
 And while this is said to be Ken Loach’s last film, I for one truly hope that the director will have more to say in the future and more heartbreakingly beautiful films that never fail to comment on our society.

-The Old Oak premiered at the 2023 Cannes Film Festival and will be released in UK cinemas on September 29, 2023.
+The Old Oak premiered at the 2023 Cannes Film Festival and was released in UK cinemas on September 29, 2023.
+The film will open in select US theaters on April 5, 2024.

 The Old Oak: Trailer (Studiocanal)